-Indicatively, the area should be able to support around 750 new dwellings and a small area of employment, subject to detailed investigation and agreement through a comprehensive delivery scheme.
+Indicatively, the area should be able to support within the plan period around 750 new dwellings and a small area of employment.
+In the longer term, and subject to detailed investigation and agreement through a broad concept plan, significantly more dwellings and employment provision may be appropriate in this broad locality.

 Nene Waterfront and Port (broad location for growth): this area is located to the east of the River Nene and north of the town centre and its continuing development is key to the regeneration of the town.
 The southern most part of the area (Nene Parade), to include sites around the Boathouse will be a mix of residential (around 300 new homes), leisure and retail uses.
 To the north of this, the area (Crab Marsh) will be predominantly for business uses with sites along the river frontage retained for marine and port related activities.
 All proposals will be required to make developments safe from the risk of flooding, not result in an increase in flood risk, and where possible reduce the risk of flooding overall.
-The area is designated as a Transport Safeguarding Area under the Minerals and Waste Development Plan and the expansion of the marine sector and the port area northwards into the KLWNDC administrative area is supported in principle.
+The area is designated as a Transport Safeguarding Area under the Minerals and Waste Development Plan and the expansion of the marine sector and the port area northwards into the KLWNBC administrative area is supported in principle.
 An adopted Supplementary Planning Guidance (SPG) document for the Nene Waterfront (July 2004) currently remains part of the planning policy framework, though it was prepared under very different economic circumstances than exist today.
 Therefore, an updated guidance document will be prepared, covering a larger area (i.e. the whole of the broad location for growth, rather than just the southern half as per the current SPG) and, if it includes land in the KLWNBC area, it will be jointly agreed between the two Councils.
 In the meantime, whilst the policy requirements set out in the existing SPG remain relevant. they will be applied flexibly and take into account current market conditions.

-To help drive forward the renaissance of Wisbech, and to assist the integration of the urban extensions into the town, the Council and its partners will prepare and then keep upto-date a town strategy (currently known as the 'Wisbech 2020' vision) covering a wide range of matters, including non town planning matters such as service provision.
+To help drive forward the renaissance of Wisbech, and to assist the integration of the urban extensions into the town, the Council and its partners will prepare and then keep upto-date a town strategy (currently known as the 'Wisbech 2020' vision) covering a wide range of matters, including non-town planning matters such as service provision.